zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 #### Generate certificates for localhost

+**Follow these steps:**

-Clone the `zowe-install-packaging` repository to your local machine.
+1. Clone the `zowe-install-packaging` repository to your local machine.

-Place the `bin/apiml_cm.sh` script intoto `scripts` directory in your API Mediation Layer repository folder
+2. Place the `bin/apiml_cm.sh` script intoto `scripts` directory in your API Mediation Layer repository folder

-Use the following script in the root of the `api-layer` repository to generate certificates for localhost:
+3. Use the following script in the root of the `api-layer` repository to generate certificates for localhost:

 `scripts/apiml_cm.sh --action setup`